Create an OAuth 2.0 app in Okta

 Click Done.
 The application's page appears and you land on the application's General tab.
 Make note of the Client ID listed in the Client Credentials section at the bottom of the page.
 You need this in the Request an access token section.

 Click Assignments and ensure that the right users are assigned to the app.
-For more information about which users have access to which scopes, see the Scopes & supported endpoints section.
+For more information about which users have access to which scopes, see the Scopes and supported endpoints section.